seyedeh-mona-ebrahimi/AI-_Software_Assistant/README.md

-# AI-Powered Software Engineering Meeting Assistant
+# AI Software Engineering Assistant
 ### How Can AI Stay Up to Date Without Constant Retraining